Identification and Estimation of Spillover Effects in Randomized Experiments: Estimation and inference

-then for any $c\in\mathbb{R}$
+then for any $c\in\mathbbm{R}$

-\end{theorem} Theorem \ref{thm:sampsi} says that, under condition (\ref{eq:cond_cells}), the number of observations in the smallest cell will go to infinity, which implies that all the estimators are well defined asymptotically.
-Hence, condition (\ref{eq:cond_cells}) formalizes the meaning of ``large sample'' in this context, and states that the number of groups has to be large relative to the total number of parameters and the probability of the least likely assignment.
-This expression can be interpreted as an invertibility condition for the design matrix of a linear regression model, in the specific case in which the regressors are mutually exclusive indicator variables.This requirement can be seen as a low-level condition that justifies the assumption of invertibility of the design matrix \citep[see e.g. Assumption 2 in][]{Cattaneo-Jansson-Newey_2018_JASA}.
+\end{lemma} Lemma \ref{lemma:sampsi} says that, under condition \eqref{eq:cond_cells}, the number of observations in the smallest cell will go to infinity, which implies that all the estimators are well defined asymptotically.
+Hence, condition \eqref{eq:cond_cells} formalizes the meaning of ``large sample'' in this context, and states that the number of groups has to be large relative to the total number of parameters and the probability of the least likely assignment.
+This expression can be interpreted as an invertibility condition for the design matrix of a linear regression model, in the specific case in which the regressors are mutually exclusive indicator variables.
+This requirement can be seen as a low-level condition that justifies the assumption of invertibility of the design matrix \citep[see e.g. Assumption 2 in][]{Cattaneo-Jansson-Newey_2018_JASA}.
+When this condition does not hold, small cells may result in estimators with poor finite sample behavior and whose asymptotic distribution, if it exists, may be non-Gaussian.
+See \citet{Ma-Wang_2020_JASA} for an example in the context of inverse-probability weighting estimators, which includes randomized experiments as a special case.

 Next, let